-- Understand fundamentals of programming such as variables, conditional and iterative • execution, methods, etc. - Understand fundamentals of object-oriented programming in Java, including defining classes, invoking methods, using class libraries, etc. - Have the ability to write a computer program to solve specified problems. - Able to do the java collection framework programs. - Work with GUI, Event handling mechanism.
+- Understand fundamentals of programming such as variables, conditional and iterative execution, methods, etc. - Understand fundamentals of object-oriented programming in C++, including defining classes, invoking methods, using class libraries, etc. - Have the ability to write a computer program to solve specified problems. - Able to do the C++ Inheritance & Exception Handling concepts.